 Just remember, when you engage with a dissatisfied customer, you should:

-Respond quickly.
-Staying organized helps you identify and respond to customer complaints faster.
+- Respond quickly.
+Staying organized and utilizing automation helps you identify and respond to customer complaints faster.

-Offer a personalized solution.
+- Offer a personalized solution.
 Make your customer part of this process so you don't overcompensate.
 This also gives you a better chance at finding a solution your customer will accept.
-Keep in mind: Research shows that if you resolve a complaint in the customer's favor, they will do business with you again 70 percent of the time.
+Keep in mind: Research shows that 83% of customers feel more loyal to brands that respond and resolve their complaints.

-Confirm the problem is resolved.
+- Confirm the problem is resolved.
 If you can, get written confirmation that the problem was resolved to the customer's satisfaction.
 That way, if the issue resurfaces as a legal complaint, you have a paper trail to support your defense.
-And if you are sued over a client's issue with your professional work, errors and omissions insurance can help.

 You may not be able to solve every customer's problem, but if you are personable and kind, you have a better chance at resolving disputes before they escalate.
-For more tips on handling customer complaints, check out "The Basics of Responding to Customer Complaints."
+Check out our tips for handling customer complaints for more info.